tehrzky/transistor-x/README.md

 ### How can I curate the radio station list?
 Use the swipe gesture to delete a radio station from the list.
 Further editing options can be enabled in Settings.
 If enabled, tap and hold a radio station to edit its name, image or streaming link.

-### How is the current status of Transistor's development?
-Development of Transistor is currently happening on the [non-free](https://codeberg.org/y20k/transistor/src/branch/non-free) feature branch.
-A version of Transistor that supports Google Cast is in development.
-As soon as this feature works as expected all enhancements (except for the Cast feature) will be ported back to the main branch.
-The main branch will always be free / libre. ✊ Cast-enabled Transistor will be published as an APK here alongside the main app.

 ## Screenshots (v4.1)
 [<img src="https://codeberg.org/y20k/transistor/raw/branch/master/metadata/en-US/images/phoneScreenshots/01-transistor.png" width="360">](https://codeberg.org/y20k/transistor/raw/branch/master/metadata/en-US/images/phoneScreenshots/01-transistor.png)
 [<img src="https://codeberg.org/y20k/transistor/raw/branch/master/metadata/en-US/images/phoneScreenshots/02-transistor.png" width="360">](https://codeberg.org/y20k/transistor/raw/branch/master/metadata/en-US/images/phoneScreenshots/02-transistor.png)